Managing the symptoms of ADHD can be tough for the whole family.

 Dates with your kids: We try really hard to have some planned one-on-one time with our kids(with our kids planning the activities most of the time).
 We have not been doing this often enough and one of my hopes for 2020 is to work this into our routine on a monthly basis.
 It is the ultimate connection time!

 Read-aloud time: I attribute our long history of connecting over books to my kids amazing reading skill and love of books themselves.
 There are a few times when reading aloud may happen in our house.
 Right before bed is the most popular time.
 Dinner time is another time – a little unexpected, but if I feel a need, I read while they eat.
-Also, on days I am not working, I sneak in more read aloud time with my son who leaves a bit later.
+Also, on days I am not working, I sneak in more read aloud time with my son who leaves a bit later for school.

 Reading aloud to my kids is just divine!
 We have created such a huge amount of wonderful connection over good books.
 Learn more from Sarah MacKenzie’s blog and her Read Aloud Revival Podcast – she is awesome!